noahp/emoji-fzf/README.md

 This uses a Dockerfile to keep the test build environment relatively clean and locked.
 The full test infrastructure is:

-- Docker container, based on buildpack Debian jessie image
+- Docker container, based on Ubuntu 20.04
-- tox-conda, which enables us to install any python version available on conda channels (here just a few since the supported list is relatively small)
 - tox to run the tests + build checks
 - black formatting check
 - check-wheel-contents and isort for more styling/idiomatic usage checks